almet/notmyidea/content/python/pyconfr-circus.rst

 awesomness in general.

 We had three tracks this year, plus sprints the two first days.
-We sprinted on Circus, the process and socket manager we're being using at Mozilla for some of our setups.
+We sprinted on `Circus <http://circus.io>`_, the process and socket manager we're being using at Mozilla for some of our setups.

 The project gathered some interest, and we ended up with 5 persons working on it.
 Of course, we spent some time explaining what is Circus, how it had been